(tinctura COFFEA ARABICA)

 Most non-prescription dietary herbal supplements contain caffeine as a common element.
 These non-prescription dietary aids are occasionally also known as appetite suppressants.

 Extra-strength Excedrin contains 65 mg of caffeine.
 Fioricet and Norgesic are pain medications that also contain caffeine.
-Cold medicines and diet pills also have caffeine.
+Cold medicines and diet pills often also have caffeine.